We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Cons of at-home fertility testing

-- The tests aren’t reliable for everyone.
-For example, if your hormone levels are outside of expected ranges, tests that depend on specific hormones (like ovulation tests) may be less accurate.
+• The tests aren’t reliable for everyone.
+For example, if your hormone levels are outside of expected ranges, tests that depend on specific hormones (such as ovulation tests) may be less accurate.

-- The tests may not be accurate for people with health conditions that affect reproduction like PCOS.
+• The tests may not be accurate if you have a health condition that affects reproduction, such as PCOS.

-- Some tests may include results that aren’t indicators of infertility, such as prolactin if you have normal menses or ovarian reserve testing for fertile women.
+• Some tests may include results that aren’t indicators of infertility, such as prolactin if you have typical menstrual cycles or ovarian reserve testing if you’re not experiencing infertility.

 At-home fertility testing provides a broad overview of your reproductive status.
-However, it’s best to follow up with a medical expert for a complete fertility evaluation and explore underlying factors contributing to infertility.
+But it’s best to follow up with a medical expert for a complete fertility evaluation and to explore underlying factors that could be contributing to infertility.

-Generally, it’s recommended to try to conceive for about 1 year before meeting with a fertility doctor for help conceiving.
+Generally, medical experts recommend trying to conceive for about 1 year before meeting with a fertility doctor for help conceiving.

-Women over 35 years old who have not conceived after 6 months and women who are over 40 years old may want to meet with a fertility doctor sooner than 1 year.
+If you’re 35 years old or older and have not conceived after 6 months or if you’re over 40 years old, you may want to meet with a fertility doctor sooner than 1 year after starting to try.

 If you have any questions about your reproductive health, don’t hesitate to talk with a doctor.

-“I would consider at-home testing a potential supplement, rather than a replacement, for testing and evaluation in a clinic,” Kallen says.
+“I would consider at-home testing a potential supplement, rather than a replacement, for testing and evaluation in a clinic,” says Dr. Amanda Kallen, an associate professor of reproductive endocrinology and infertility at Yale Medicine.

-Petrini agrees, noting that measuring hormone levels alone isn’t the best way to evaluate whether a person with a uterus will conceive without assistance.
+Dr. Allison Petrini, a reproductive endocrinologist at Texas Fertility Center in Austin, Texas, agrees.
+She adds that measuring hormone levels alone isn’t the best way to evaluate whether someone will conceive without assistance.

 “There are many factors that may cause infertility in addition to hormones, including uterine abnormalities, endometriosis, problems with fallopian tubes, or even male factors,” Petrini explains.